DMASCoreDeclan/PP5-Pharmacy/README.md

 - All testing is manual.
 - All testing took place on the deployed site in an incognito Chrome window.
 A random selection of the tests were also carried out in Firefox and MS Edge to check the console.
 - I logged into every URL and every Form as a UX, RUX, TUX and AUX.
-After each action, I checked the console, and where appropriate, I checked the databae in /admin, to ensure the backend did as expected.
+After each action, I checked the console, and where appropriate, I checked the database in /admin, to ensure the backend did as expected.
 - I performed 64 [Unit Tests and Scenario Tests](https://github.com/DMASCoreDeclan/PP5-Pharmacy/blob/main/_docs/TESTING_REPORT.md)
 - During the testing
 	1. **Easy** to fix, misspellings or obvious omissions, in .html/.py/.js/.css.
 These fixed on the fly and captured in a commit